Johnny Ramensky: Scottish Hero and Villain

 The Mail Online comments that “Conditions were appalling, overcrowding was standard and sewage and water facilities inadequate.
 Residents would often live four, six or even eight to a room, 30 to a toilet or 40 to a tap.”

 Forty thousand people shared their living space with rats, mice, and other vermin.
-But, the accomodation was deemed acceptable for the labouring classes by the shipyard and factory owners who lived in large houses well away from the squalor.
+But, the accommodation was deemed acceptable for the labouring classes by the shipyard and factory owners who lived in large houses well away from the squalor.

 Of course, along with the filth and poverty went social dysfunction and crime.